JUNE LITERARY BIRTHDAYS

 - white-man-turned-black, John Howard Griffin, U.S. photographer and author of Black Like Me (1920; d.1980)

-- Swiss-born (lived New York City) young adult novelist and Gothic mystery writer Isabelle Holland (1920; d.2002)
+- Swiss-born (lived New York City) young adult novelist and Gothic mystery writer Isabelle Holland (1920; d.2002), who wrote The Man Without A Face (1972)

 - novelist Joyce Carol Oates (1938)